Lower your taxable income and save more for retirement

 Contribute to an FSA

 A variation on the HSA is called a flexible spending account (FSA).
-In 2018 you can put up to $2,650 (pretax) into an FSA if your employer offers it.
-Typically, there will be an open-enrollment period in the fall during which you must sign up.
+In 2019, you can put up to $2,700 (pretax) into an FSA if your employer offers it.
+Typically, there’s an open-enrollment period in the fall, during which you must sign up.
 Normally, you can’t contribute to both an FSA and HSA in the same year.
 An exception is when the FSA is considered HSA compatible.

 Contribute to a Dependent Care FSA

-If you pay for childcare, you may be able to contribute up to $5,000 pretax to a dependent care flexible spending account.
+If you pay for childcare or adult daycare, you may be able to contribute up to $5,000 pretax to a dependent care flexible spending account.
 Like a regular FSA, this one typically requires you to sign up during an open enrollment period, unless you have a qualifying event (such as the birth of a child).

 Lower Your Schedule C Income